geoschem/GCHP/docs/source/user-guide/configuration-files.rst

    The many configuration files in GCHP can be overwhelming.
-However, you should be able to accomplish most if not all of what you wish to configure from one place in :file:`setCommonRunSettings.sh`.
+However, you should be able to accomplish most if not all of what you wish to configure from one place in :ref:`set-common-run-settings-sh`.
 That file is a bash script used to configure settings in other files from one place.
-Please get very familiar with the options in :file:`setCommonRunSettings.sh` by reading through the configuration section of the file.
+Please get very familiar with the options in :ref:`set-common-run-settings-sh` by reading through the configuration section of the file.
    Be conscientious about not updating the same setting elsewhere.